tvpsh2020/nexmo-developer/_documentation/vonage-business-cloud/number-programmability/guides/create-voice-application.md

     Make a note of the `application_id` that this command creates.
 You can also find this in your [Nexmo Developer Dashboard](https://dashboard.nexmo.com/voice/your-applications).

-4. Associate the `application_id` with your VBC programmable number:

-    ```sh
-    $ nexmo link:app 447700900000 aaaaaaaa-bbbb-cccc-dddd-0123456789ab
+The next step is to [link your VBC programmable numbers](/vonage-business-cloud/number-programmability/guides/link-vbc-numbers) to this application.